Effective altruism: Counterfactual reasoning

 Counterfactual reasoning involves considering the possible outcomes of alternative choices.
 It has been employed by effective altruists in a number of contexts, including career choice.
 Many people assume that the best way to help others is through direct methods, such as working for a charity or providing social services.
 However, since there is a high supply of candidates for such positions, it makes sense to compare the amount of good one candidate does to how much good the next-best candidate would do.
 According to this reasoning, the marginal impact of a career is likely to be smaller than the gross impact.

+Differences from utilitarianism

+Although EA aims for maximizing like utilitarianism, EA differs from utilitarianism in a few ways; for example, EA does not claim that people should always maximize the good regardless of the means, and EA does not claim that the good is the sum total of well-being.
+Toby Ord has described utilitarians as "number-crunching", compared with most effective altruists whom he called "guided by conventional wisdom tempered by an eye to the numbers".
+Other philosophers have argued that EA still retains some core ethical commitments that are essential and distinctive to utilitarianism, such as the principle of impartiality, welfarism and good-maximization.

+MacAskill has argued that one shouldn't be absolutely certain about which ethical view is correct, and that "when we are morally uncertain, we should act in a way that serves as a best compromise between different moral views".
+He also wrote that even from a purely consequentialist perspective, "naive calculations that justify some harmful action because it has good consequences are, in practice, almost never correct".

+Differences from effective accelerationism

+Effective accelerationism (abbreviated e/acc) is influenced by ideas of accelerationism.
+Its proponents advocate unrestricted technological progress in the hope that artificial general intelligence will solve major challenges and maximize overall good, arguing that deceleration and stagnation of technology is a greater risk than any posed by AI.
+Effective altruists are generally more cautious about AI, considering that going too fast could increase existential risks.

 Cause priorities

 The principles and goals of effective altruism are wide enough to support furthering any cause that allows people to do the most good, while taking into account cause neutrality.
 Many people in the effective altruism movement have prioritized global health and development, animal welfare, and mitigating risks that threaten the future of humanity.